Announcing the LINCC Tech Talks series

 I’m very happy to announce a new monthly LINCC Tech Talks series.

-Delivered virtually every second Thursday of the month at 10am Pacific (1pm ET, 3pm Chile ( 1pm in April and beyond), 7pm CET) these talks and demos will showcase work done by the broad Rubin software and archives community that’s designed to enable LSST science.
+Delivered virtually every second Thursday of the month at 10am Pacific (1pm ET, 3pm Chile (November and onwards), 7pm CET) these talks and demos will showcase work done by the broad Rubin software and archives community that’s designed to enable LSST science.
 We hope it will provide a forum for a range of groups and authors to present, learn about, and discuss efforts of interest to analysis of LSST data.
 The talks will be recorded and made publicly available.

 We have started off the series with a talk by the LINCC Frameworks team; This and other previous recordings can be found at our channel here.